 - We have had discussions with most exemplars.
-In order to analyze the institutional and governance aspects of ES we need to have access to comprehensive data on the social context of the exemplar. - So far, for Task 3.4 (3.4.2. & 3.4.4.) we plan to work with the Montado Exemplar, the French Alps Exemplar, and the Scotland Exemplar, s are best suited for these studies.
-In due course, we may be able to include more exemplars.
+In order to analyze the institutional and governance aspects of ES we need to have access to comprehensive data on the social context of the exemplar. - So far, for Task 3.4 (3.4.2. & 3.4.4.) we plan to work with the Mallorca Exemplar, the French Alps Exemplar, and the Scotland Inner Forth Exemplar, which are best suited for these studies.
+In due course, we may be able to include more exemplars, potentially the Pentland hills, Scotland.

-There is a close link to several of the tasks in WP4 - Instruments.
+• There is a close link to several of the tasks in WP4 - Instruments.
 Particularly task 4.1 'Demand for ES/NC instruments' and the assessment of gaps and needs assessment for integration of EC/NC concepts under Task 4.1.1 has been identified to support WP4.
 Another specific link to WP4 is identified with task 4.4.3 'Implementation of market-based approaches' and 4.5.3 'Recommendations and good practice guidelines'.

-- The typology of governance modes from task 3.4.1 will be summarized. - A synthesis on our work on the role of property rights in the exemplars we selected is going to be provided for further use and information for other exemplars. - A description of the cross-scale and cross-jurisdiction aspects in ES/NC governance.
+- o The typology of governance modes from task 3.4.1 will be summarized. - A synthesis on our work on the role of property rights in the exemplars we selected is going to be provided for further use and information for other exemplars. - o A description of the cross-scale and cross-jurisdiction aspects in ES/NC governance.